How Meghan Markle Ruined Her Own Brand

 Curiosity — still high, still watching

-Trust — significantly eroded
+Trust — significantly eroded by the pattern

 Rebrand tolerance — approaching zero